-At Lavelle Solicitors, having successfully managed many cases of back-related personal injury, we understand that it is not just the injured party who suffers.
+At Lavelle Partners, having successfully managed many cases of back-related personal injury, we understand that it is not just the injured party who suffers.
 Often immediate family are left trying to deal with the emotional and financial implications of the damage caused.
 If the person injured is the primary income earner for the family, their inability to return to work following the injury can lead to significant money worries.
 Or if it is the individual who routinely cares for the day to day needs of the family who is injured, this can place additional stress on the other family members.

 If your back injury was caused by the negligent actions of another person or business entity, it might be possible to bring a claim against that party to bring them to account for their actions (or inaction), and, in addition, you may wish to seek recourse for the pain, suffering, loss of amenity, and monetary costs the injury has caused.

-By entrusting Lavelle Solicitors to manage your claim, you can be assured we have the best interests of you and your family at the heart of what we do.
+By entrusting Lavelle Partners to manage your claim, you can be assured we have the best interests of you and your family at the heart of what we do.
 We will work tirelessly to support and guide you through the claims process with empathy, compassion, and care.

 What type of back injury can I claim for?

 You may be able to bring a claim for a wide range of back injury types, including (but not limited to):

 - Spondylolisthesis: A slipped vertebra typically at the base of the spine;